GS010 Gene Therapy

 Have there been any trials?

 Gensight published results from a phase 1/2 study in June 2016.
 This confirmed good safety and tolerability of GS010 and improved vision in patients with a disease onset of less than 2 years.
 Further results were published in June 2017 that confirmed the long-term safety of GS010 after nearly 2 years follow-up.
 The improved vision in LHON patients with less than 2 years visual loss before treatment also continued over this time period.

 Two parallel phase 3 clinical trials, known as the RESCUE and REVERSE studies, are currently ongoing in several medical centres within the US and Europe, including a centre in the UK.
 Both studies aim to assess the benefits of GS010 for treatment of vision loss in LHON patients with the ND4 mutation, either with a disease onset of up to 6 months (RESCUE) or up to 1 year (REVERSE).
 Both trials involve participants having a single eye injected with GS010 whilst the other eye receives a sham injection.

 What is the latest update on this trial?

 The latest results from the ongoing REVERSE study showed that GS010 improves vision and quality of life in patients with LHON.
 This improvement was reported at both week 48 and 72 of the trial using a questionnaire that was completed by all participants to assess the impact of vision loss on their daily life.
 The questionnaire will be repeated at 96 weeks to ensure the benefits of GS010 can be maintained over time.

-Another phase 3 trial, known as the REFLECT study, is currently recruiting patients in a number of countries, including the UK.
-This study will evaluate the efficacy and safety of GS010 injection into both eyes for the treatment of vision loss for up to 1 year from disease onset in LHON.
+Another phase 3 trial, known as the REFLECT study, completed enrolment in July 2019, with nearly 100 patients recruited from across a number of countries including the UK.
+This study will evaluate the efficacy and safety of a single GS010 injection into both eyes for the treatment of vision loss for up to 1 year from disease onset in LHON.